List of Transformers film series cast and characters: Megatron

-In Dark of the Moon, despite his right arm and his half face repaired, Megatron goes into hiding in Tanzania, and takes the form of a Mack Titan 10-wheeler tanker truck.
-Megatron makes a secret deal with former Autobot leader Sentinel Prime to invade the Earth with an army using Space Bridge pillars, and use humanity to rebuild their damaged planet together.
+In Dark of the Moon, with his right arm and his half face repaired, Megatron goes into hiding in Tanzania, and takes the form of a Mack Titan 10-wheeler tanker truck.
+Megatron makes a secret deal with former Autobot leader Sentinel Prime to invade the Earth with an army using Space Bridge pillars and use humanity to rebuild their damaged planet together.
 Megatron is betrayed by Sentinel and has command of the Decepticons taken from him.
 During the battle in Chicago, Carly goads Megatron back into action, and he ambushes and cripples Sentinel.
-When Cybertron's trip through the Space Bridge fails, Megatron attempts to make a false truce with Optimus, but the latter sees through the ruse and attacks Megatron before he could shoot Optimus, tearing off Megatron's head with an energon axe before using his fusion shotgun to kill Sentinel.
+When Cybertron's trip through the Space Bridge fails, Megatron attempts to make a false truce with Optimus, but the latter sees through the ruse and attacks Megatron before he could shoot Optimus, tearing off Megatron's head with an Energon axe before using his fusion shotgun to kill Sentinel.

 In Age of Extinction, Megatron's head is seen at KSI where Brains discovers that Megatron's mind is still alive and in a deep stasis.
-Megatron silently manipulates Joshua Joyce and his creation of the artificial Transformers as part of his conscious gets placed into Galvatron that transforms into a freightliner argosy cab-over truck.
+Megatron silently manipulates Joshua Joyce and his creation of the artificial Transformers as part of his consciousness gets placed into Galvatron.

-In The Last Knight, Megatron is somehow revived and searches for the talisman to find Quintessa's staff after regaining some of his Decepticons that were held captive by the TRF.
+In The Last Knight, Galvatron is somehow reverted to Megatron and searches for the talisman to find Quintessa's staff after regaining some of his Decepticons that were held captive by the TRF.
 In the final battle on Cybertron, he is defeated by Optimus when Optimus cuts off his right arm as he did in Revenge of the Fallen, and is kicked through a wall, sending him falling back to Earth.

-His final fate is unknown.
+Galvatron

+Galvatron (voiced by Frank Welker) is a KSI drone, and a major antagonist in the Transformers: Age of Extinction movie.
+Megatron silently manipulates Joshua Joyce and KSI into allowing part of his consciousness to be transferred into Galvatron who transforms into a Freightliner Argosy cab-over truck.
+After Optimus Prime kills Lockdown, Galvatron escapes vowing to have his revenge.